thedynamiclinker/sudocode/lost+found/We.md

 0: I don't want to derail the book.
 I'll explain in [[numbers|/opt/numbers]].

-## Genesis
+## The beginning

-1: Ow.
-I think I pulled a muscle that time.
-You need to warn me before these pops.
+1: Ow, f\*ck sh\*t g\*d d\*mn I think I pulled a muscle that time.
+You need to warn me before this pop b\*\*eshit zero, it's jarring to get verbally yanked into another universe all the time so unless I get a day off to rest after all this you need to give a bit a heads up when we---

+0: Sorry I wasn't listening.
+That was a lot of stars though so thanks for the words, I'm sure whatever it was was good.

+1: Why are you like this?

-0: There wasn't time.
-Last we left off, mathematics was sinking.
+0: Ok!
+So last we left off, mathematics was sinking.
 Something had to be done, and quick.

-1: What's the problem?
+1: _(Reluctantly)_ What's the problem?
 These infinite numbers don't seem like that big of a deal.
-I mean sure they're weird, but how is this a threat to calculus or geometry?
+I mean sure they're weird, but infinity doesn't seem that scary to me, like how is this a threat to calculus or geometry exactly?

 0: Because of what happened next.